Gavriil1/CI-PP5-API/README.md

 ### Libraries & Tools

-- [APITestCase](https://www.django-rest-framework.org/api-guide/testing/) - Django Rest Framework APITestCase was used for automated testing
-- [Cloudinary](https://cloudinary.com/) to store static files
+- [Cloudinary](https://cloudinary.com/) to store static  files.
-- [Coverage](https://coverage.readthedocs.io/en/6.4.4/) used to produce automated testing report
-- [Dbdiagram.io](https://dbdiagram.io/home) used for the database schema diagram
+- [Dbdiagram.io](https://dbdiagram.io/home) used to create database diagram.
-- [Git](https://git-scm.com/) was used for version control via Gitpod terminal to push the code to GitHub
+- [Git](https://git-scm.com/) was used for version control.
+The versions were pushed from gitpod to github.
-- [GitHub](https://github.com/) was used as a remote repository to store project code
+- [GitHub](https://github.com/) The specified location served as a remote repository for storing project code.”
-- [Gitpod)](https://gitpod.io/workspaces) - a virtual IDE workspace used to build this site
+- [Gitpod)](https://gitpod.io/workspaces) - was used as IDE
-- [Render Platform](https://heroku.com) was used to deploy the project into live environment
+- [Heroku](https://heroku.com) was used to deploy the project into live environment
-- [Django REST Framework](https://www.django-rest-framework.org/) was used to build the back-end API
+- [Django REST Framework](https://www.django-rest-framework.org/) was used to develop backend API website.
-- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) was used for user authentication
+- [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) was used as authentication plugin.
 - [Pillow](https://pillow.readthedocs.io/en/stable/) was used for image processing and validation
 - [Psycopg2](https://www.psycopg.org/docs/) was used as a PostgreSQL database adapter for Python
-- [PostgreSQL](https://www.postgresql.org/) – deployed project on Render uses a PostgreSQL database
+- [ElephantSQL](https://www.elephantsql.com/) – ElephantSQL was used during application development.

 ##### Back to [top](#table-of-contents)